Azure/azure-sdk-tools/tools/tsp-client/README.md

 Generate a client library from a TypeSpec project.
 The `generate` command should be run after the `sync` command. `generate` relies on the existence of the `TempTypeSpecFiles` directory created by the `sync` command and on an `emitter-package.json` file checked into your repository at the following path: `<repo root>/eng/emitter-package.json`.
 The `emitter-package.json` file is used to install project dependencies and get the appropriate emitter package.

 ### convert
 Convert an existing swagger specification to a TypeSpec project.
 This command should only be run once to get started working on a TypeSpec project.
-TypeSpec projects will need to be optimized and fully reviewed after conversion.
+TypeSpec projects will need to be optimized manually and fully reviewed after conversion.
 When using this command a path or url to a swagger README file is required through the `--swagger-readme` flag.

 ## Options
 ```